Paper 3 · ArgosBrain research

 Conclusion and Future Work

 We have described Neurogenesis, a graph-first code-memory engine designed for AI coding agents on inner-loop workloads.
 The engine satisfies four design goals simultaneously — structural correctness at compiler-grade depth, sub-millisecond P99 retrieval, zero monetary cost per read, and O(changed files) re-ingest — by choosing a tiered ingest pipeline, in-process Rust graph storage, and a retrieval API that exposes structural graph primitives directly.
-Measured latency on the LongMemCode benchmark is sub-millisecond P99 across all corpora tested; memory footprint is bounded by the graph size and fits in laptop resource budgets for realistic repositories.
+Measured on the LongMemCode kubernetes-2k corpus (1,456 scenarios across eight query categories), the engine reaches raw accuracy 99.244 % at P99 0.366 ms latency and $0 per 1,000 queries; memory footprint stays in laptop resource budgets for realistic repositories.

 Future work falls into three branches.
 First, expanding tier coverage, particularly Tier 1 (SCIP) support for additional languages as upstream indexers mature.
 Second, companion semantic-retrieval infrastructure that shares ingest with the graph and addresses the non-structural portion of the coding-agent query distribution.
 Third, team-sync and multi-user deployment patterns that preserve the local-first operational model while allowing shared indices for collaborative workflows.